 In this digital age, we are relying heavily on technology and PCs are massively used on a daily basis.
-This need has pushed malware writers to code different types of cyber-threats to serve their interests, which are usually either financial or political.
+This need has pushed malware writers to code different types of malware to serve their interests.
 This is why it is important to have the knowledge to detect and remove the traces of such files from your computer.

 Before We Begin